alexkay/muspy/api/README.md

 * artists/<userid>[/<mbid>]
     * GET: list of all artists for the user (mbid, name, sort_name, disambiguation)
-    * PUT: follow a new artist, return the artist info or the list of artists if multiple artists match the name
+    * PUT: follow a new artist, return the artist info
-        * mbid, or
-        * name
+        * mbid
     * DELETE: unfollow an artist, <mbid> is required

 * release/<mbid>